tenapril/minimal-mistakes/_posts/2017-10-24-embedded-project.md

 ---
 This is one of my project for Embedded System Course in my Uni.

+Background: The rise of logistics business all around the world is growing as the demand increase from startup that use the logistics.
+As an example in Indonesia, the rise of C2C marketplace force logistics company to expand their warehouse exponentially (both horizontally and vertically).
+Because of this, the risk of work injury because of forklift or reach truck will increase.
+So we designed a system for Automatic Store and Retrieval System.

+The objective is to reduce this and to increase the performance of the logistic business.

 What me and my friend use here is :

  - Arduino UNO R3